- Benefits for business

 Refer to section 49 of the Act for further information.

-For effective and genuine consultation on work health and safety to take place, PCBUs should:
+For effective and genuine consultation on work health and safety to take place, PCBUs and employers should:

 - be familiar with work health and safety laws

 - develop agreed procedures for consultation with all affected workers and their representatives, including any HSRs for the relevant workers – even if there is no agreed arrangement, PCBUs still have an obligation to consult with and involve workers and their representatives, and other PCBUs